More converged, less accurate? Reassessing standard choices for ab initio water using machine learning potentials: Introduction

-One of the most popular exchange--correlation functionals for water simulations is the hybrid functional \mbox{revPBE0}, which is a revPBE generalised gradient approximation (GGA) functional where 25\% of the exchange energy was replaced by the exact Hartree--Fock (HF) exchange energy.
-When evaluated in the TZV2P basis set using pseudopotentials and combined with Grimme's D3 correction, it reproduces many important experimental findings of water, such as structural properties, the diffusion coefficient, and vibrational spectra, very well~\cite{Marsalek2017/10.1021/acs.jpclett.7b00391, Cheng2019/10.1073/pnas.1815117116}.
+One of the most popular exchange--correlation functionals for water simulations is the hybrid functional \mbox{revPBE0}, which is a revPBE generalized gradient approximation (GGA) functional where 25\% of the exchange energy was replaced by the exact Hartree--Fock (HF) exchange energy.
+When evaluated in the TZV2P basis set using pseudopotentials and combined with Grimme's D3 correction, it reproduces many important experimental findings of water, such as structural properties, the diffusion coefficient, and vibrational spectra, very well~\cite{Marsalek2017/10.1021/acs.jpclett.7b00391}.
+Therefore, this setup has seen broad adaptation for simulations of liquid water~\cite{Cheng2019/10.1073/pnas.1815117116, Reinhardt2021/10.1038/s41467-020-20821-w, Sharma2021/10.1021/acs.jctc.1c00582, Kapil2022/10.1038/s41586-022-05036-x, Shen2025/10.1021/acs.jpcb.5c03479, Cunningham2026/10.1021/acs.jcim.6c00491}.
 Another promising candidate for simulations of aqueous systems is \BninetyVlone{}~\cite{Mardirossian2014/10.1039/C3CP54374A}, a range-separated hybrid functional based on the Becke-97 GGA functional~\cite{Becke1997/10.1063/1.475007} and the VV10 non-local correlation functional~\cite{Vydrov2010/10.1063/1.3521275}. \BninetyVlone{} has been proven to be very reliable across a wide range of benchmarks and shows good agreement with ``gold-standard'' methods on non-covalent interactions of water molecules~\cite{Mardirossian2014/10.1063/1.4868117, Brauer2016/10.1039/C6CP00688D, Manna2017/10.1021/acs.jctc.6b01046}.
 The first post-HF method to be used for bulk liquid water was MP2~\cite{DelBen2013/10.1021/jz401931f}.
 It uses the exact HF exchange, corrected by second order perturbation theory to account for electron correlation effects.
 Because the computational cost scales as $O(N^5)$ with the number of electrons $N$, the use of MP2 in bulk systems remains limited.
 Therefore, simulations of bulk water using MP2 have either used a fragment-based approach~\cite{Willow2015/10.1038/srep14358, Liu2017/10.1039/C7CP00667E, Liu2022/10.1021/acs.jpca.2c00601} or are constrained in the size of the basis set, even when the simulations are aided by MLPs~\cite{DelBen2013/10.1021/jz401931f, Li2025/10.4208/cicc.2025.88.01}.